 The idea was a success and they loved reading the stories.
-There was humour and laughter.
-One of the boys, Sid, said to me during a lesson apropos of nothing, ‘I wish I could read and write like you Mr Leyland.’
+There was humor and laughter.
+One of the boys, Sid, said to me during a lesson apropos of nothing, ‘I wish I could read and write like you Mr. Leyland.’
 Sid was an expert thief and had recently returned from an approved school.

 Coordinating G&T provision